-In his stellar World Cup career from 2007 until March 2017, Alex ‘Chumpy’ Pullin has contested 64 World Cups with six gold, four silver, six bronze and a further eleven top five finishes.
+In his stellar World Cup career from 2007 until March 2017, Alex ‘Chumpy’ Pullin has contested 64 World Cups with seven gold, four silver, six bronze and a further eleven top five finishes.

 The nickname ‘Chumpy’ comes from his childhood.

 Q & A